-Credit 1/2 Semester Prerequisite: Biology
+Prerequisite: Biology

-Zoology is an elective science course involving the study of invertebrate and vertebrate animals.
+Zoology is an elective science course involving the study of inverte-brate and vertebrate animals.
 Specific studies in this course consist of taxonomic, anatomical, and physiological examinations of selected organisms and groups of organisms.
-Zoology I includes topics such as evolution and animal diversity, animal ecology, and the study of the following Phyla: Protozoa, Porifera, Cnidaria, Annelida, Mollusca, Arthropoda, and Echinodermata, in other words, anything from single-celled animals to sponges, to spiders, to starfish.
-The class will consist of lab investigations, research projects and presentations, field work, lectures, and a variety of dissections.
+Zoology includes topics such as evolution and animal diversity, animal ecology, and the study of the following Phyla: Porifera, Cnidaria, Annelida, Mollusca, Arthropoda, Echinodermata, and Chordata.
+In other words, anything from single-celled animals to sponges, spiders, starfish, reptiles, birds, and mammals.
+The class will consist of lab investigations, research projects and presentations, field work, lectures, and a wide variety of dissections.
+Current issues in biodiversity and threats to animal species will also be researched and discussed.
 Summer assignments may also be found at the Northview website www.sylvanianorthview.org.